Crliu4/supreme_court_verdict_predictor/README.md

 # CAPP30255 Advanced Machine Learning for Public Policy Final Project

 ## Supreme Court Verdict Prediction
+As the highest court in the land, the Supreme Court hears cases that impact the country’s social, political and economic future.
+The outcomes of these decisions trickle down and impact our day to day lives as well.
+In this paper, we aim to predict the outcome of Supreme Court hearings solely using oral arguments of judges and advocates.
+We process a total of 667 cases from 2010 - 2019.
+We fine-tune and deploy a total of 4 models which include logistic regression, simple neural network, multiple tree-based models, and BERT.
+Through many iterations of model input, and loss functions, we find that the BERT model provides us with the highest accuracy of 69%.

 ### Contributors
 Maggie Chen, Carolyn Liu, Eujene Yum